-Again in 2017, Cambodia extradited another seven Taiwanese nationals suspected of being involved in telecommunications fraud.
+Again in 2017, Cambodia extradited another 26 Taiwanese nationals suspected of being involved in telecommunications fraud, and another 46 in 2018.
 Taiwan had called on Cambodia to "truly guarantee our nationals' judicial rights and interests and access to assistance," and expressed "solemn concerns and deep regrets about its Taiwan nationals being sent to China."